- Accountability and Testing of students in various situations

 Test security needs to be carefully considered when dealing with homebound or hospitalized students.
 Be sure that the person who is administering the assessment at the home of the student or at hospital is a licensed district staff member who has been trained in test administration.

 A. A significant medical emergency is a significant health impairment that renders the student incapable of participating in any academic activities, including state assessments, for the entire testing window.
 Districts should maintain documentation of the circumstance within their district.
 The student will be excluded from test participation and achievement-based accountability calculations.

 A. Virtual schools are responsible for testing all students enrolled in grades 3-11.
 This may be done in the district, or with district staff at other arranged sites.
 Other districts should not test students who live in their attendance area and attend a virtual school in another district.

 A. No. Your district may not test private school students.

-A. No. You are neither required nor permitted to include home-schooled students in the DLM, including those enrolled in your district for two or fewer classes per day.
+A. No. Public Schools do not have the authority to administer the DLM to home-schooled students, including those enrolled in their district for two or fewer classes per day.